Lemoncode/react-testing-training/04-redux/03-sagas/README.md

 Summary steps:

-- Add tests for `pages/members/list/sagas/fetchMembersSaga.ts` saga
-- Add tests for `pages/members/list/sagas/index.ts` root module saga
-- Add tests for `pages/sagas.ts` root saga
+- Add tests for `fetchMembersSaga.ts` saga

 # Steps to build it